Note from the Fluoride Action Network:

 The Garden State has the second lowest fluoridation rate in American, ranking 49 out of 50 states, behind Hawaii, according to the United Health Foundation.

-Many studies show that fluoride in drinking water dramatically lowers cases of in children.
+Many studies show that fluoride in drinking water dramatically lowers cases of dental decay in children.
 According to the research from the University of Alaska, Anchorage, the rate of childhood cavities in two cities where fluoridated water was halted in 2007 showed that the number of cases was 25 percent lower in 2003 than in 2017.

 What are the effects of dental disease on children and adults?

-For children, is one of the most common infectious diseases.
+For children, tooth decay is one of the most common infectious diseases.
 Severe toothaches cause kids to lose sleep, miss school, and have difficulty focusing in class.
 It has a disproportionate impact on lower-income state residents.
 At Rutgers School of Dental Medicine clinics in Newark and South Jersey, we see what happens when people can’t afford oral healthcare.
 More children are treated with painful infections caused by decay.
 Older adults with no teeth suffer from poor nutrition because they can’t chew their food.
 They can’t afford dentures or implants.

 Why isn’t it enough to have fluoride in toothpaste or take fluoride supplements?